icio/Foundry-vagrant-mesos-kafka-cluster/README.md

 A vagrant configuration to set up a cluster of mesos master, slaves and zookeepers through ansible.
 It will also set up a seperate Kafka cluster that piggybacks off Zookeeper from the Mesos cluster.

+This also installs HDFA HA (Namenodes on mesos-master1 and mesos-master2) and Spark (spark-submit at /home/spark/spark/bin/spark-submit on mesos-master3).

+For Kafka and Bamboo, just uncomment the Kafka VM in the Vagrantfile and Inventory File.
+And for Bamboo, uncomment in the cluster.yml playbook.
+These were turned off since it takes forever to Vagrant Up with them, and will probably be re-enabled soon.

 # Usage

 Make sure you have the Vagrant-Hosts plugin installed